 “It’s time to stop and smell the roses,” my grandmother would always say.
 I didn’t really understand what she meant, until now.

 Through the years, God threw me subtle hints that I was not fulfilling the natural born gift.
 Throughout my childhood some people would send messages; intending for my good, encourage me down a different path and not the one I was meant for.

 There are only a few in my life, who have imperceptibly hinted; “Get back to your writing,” or “Have you finish that book yet?”
 Or the way one special person in my life says, after I ask how to respond to a befuddling email someone sent to me, “I don’t know, you’re the writer.”
 Another memory: my grandmother who listened on the other end of the phone while I wrote her poem.
 I’ll never forget when she said, “Maybe you can read it at my eulogy.”
-Funny how when faced with death it can either bring you closer or push you farther to the depths of your inner desires.
-The day she died, I stopped writing.
+Funny how when faced with death it can either bring you closer or push you further to the depths of your inner desires.
+The day my grandmother died, I stopped writing.